phanx-wow/oUF_Phanx/trunk/README.txt

 ## Description

-oUF_Phanx is a layout for oUF.
-I use it for PvE tanking, healing, and melee damage-dealing.
+oUF_Phanx is a PvE-oriented layout for oUF.

-Features include aggro highlighting, dispellable debuff highlighting, incoming heal bars, incoming resurrection text, AFK timers, filtered aura display, casting bars for player, pet, and target, and more detailed text on mouseover.
+Features include aggro highlighting, debuff highlighting with dispel prioritization, incoming heal bars, resurrection status text, AFK timer text, filtered aura display, casting bars for player/pet/target, and more detailed health and power text on mouseover.

-Supports the player, pet, target, targettarget, focus, focustarget, party, and partypet units.
-Boss frames will be added in the future.
-Raid frames will **not** be added; use Grid or another raid frame addon of your choice.
+This layout supports the player, pet, target, target of target, focus, target of focus, party, and party pet units.
+Boss unit frames will be added in the future.
+Raid frames will *not* be added; use Grid or another raid frame addon of your choice.

-Supported plugins include oUF_MovableFrames, oUF_Smooth, and any other plugin which does not require explicit support from within a layout.
+The oUF_Smooth plugin is supported, along with any other plugin which does not require explicit support from within a layout.
+If you’d like to see support for a specific plugin, post a feature request.

 Requires oUF 1.5.3 or higher:
 http://www.wowinterface.com/downloads/info9994-oUF.html